Invariance and the knot Floer cube of resolutions: Introduction

+We describe the behavior of $C(D)$ under stabilization in Proposition~\ref{reid1prop}.
+The description is separate from Theorem~\ref{thm:invc} because it requires leaving the layered braid setting.
+Unfortunately, the categorified MOY relations that underlie our arguments for Reidemeister moves II and III do not appear to extend to this more general setting.
+A new approach will probably be needed to prove that $C(D)$ (or an appropriate generalization thereof) is invariant under stabilization.

+One final note is in order regarding the limitations of the cube of resolutions construction.
+We are not aware of any intrinsic justification for the use of braid diagrams.
+They appear here for the same reason as in Ozsv\'ath and Szab\'o's original construction: the holomorphic disk counting required to link the cube of resolutions to knot Floer homology is tractable only for braid diagrams.
+Interestingly, HOMFLY-PT homology also requires braid presentations.

 This paper is organized as follows.
 Section~\ref{sec:definitions} describes the modified construction of the cube of resolutions needed to incorporate layered braid diagrams.
 Section~\ref{sec:nonlocalrelations} examines in detail the non-local relations involved in the definition of the algebra associated to a resolution.
 These relations are a key difference between the cube of resolutions theories for $HFK$ and for HOMFLY-PT homology.
 Section~\ref{sec:removemark} establishes a technical proposition allowing us to remove sets of bivalent vertices under certain conditions.
-The next sections address each of the Markov moves in turn.
+The next sections address Reidemeister II, Reidemeister III, conjugation, and stabilization in turn.
 Section~\ref{sec:computeshfk} verifies that the cube of resolutions defined here computes knot Floer homology.